 The selection tables appear to have turned for Queensland and New South Wales as all eyes look to Suncorp Stadium for this year's Ampol State of Origin decider.

-After dropping Game One at home, Blues coach opted for five changes ahead of Game Two which all proved crucial in an emphatic victory – surging to a record half-time lead at the MCG to reduce Queensland's clean sweep chances to cinders.
+After dropping Origin I at home, Blues coach Michael Maguire opted for five changes ahead of Game II which all proved crucial in an emphatic 38-18 victory as NSW surged to a record half-time lead.

-With teams for Game Three to be selected after this week's games in Round 18, it seems unlikely that the Blues will tinker with a winning formula – injuries this weekend notwithstanding – but there are options for Maguire if he wants them.
+With the Origin III teams to be selected after this weekend's Round 18 matches, it seems unlikely that the Blues will tinker with a winning formula – injuries notwithstanding – but there are options for Maguire if he wants them.

-Centre Bradman Best has been in red-hot form of late, while Matt Burton – who was 18th player in Game One – helped steer the Bulldogs to victory against the Sharks and has proven versatility and can cover centre as well as five-eighth.
+Centre Bradman Best has been in red-hot form of late, while Matt Burton – who was 18th player in the series opener – helped steer the Bulldogs to victory against the Sharks and has the versatility to cover centre as well as five-eighth.

 Best seals the win with two 90m tries

-However, with noted game-breaker Tom Trbojevic set to return to action this round, a good performance could prove enticing to Maguire who could opt to include him in his squad as 18th player or even on the bench if desired.
+However, with noted game-breaker Tom Trbojevic set to return from a long layoff, a good performance for Manly could prove enticing for Maguire to include him in the NSW squad as 18th player or even on the bench if desired.

-His response – no doubt cryptic and vague – was perhaps more intended for Queensland fans wondering what had gone so badly wrong in Melbourne and what he was going to do about it, rather than a direct reflection of his selection plans, but still raised the question as to what the side for Game Three will be.
+His response – no doubt cryptic and vague – was perhaps more intended for Queensland fans wondering what had gone so badly wrong in Melbourne and what he was going to do about it, rather than a direct reflection of his selection plans.

 His line – “we're still Queenslanders” – implies he will give the players who are no doubt disappointed in their own performances a chance to redeem themselves and reiterated his belief that anyone he picks will do a job.

-That comment opens the door for the likes of Valentine Holmes to make amends for his tough outing in Game Two, while Hamiso Tabuai-Fidow – who injured his shoulder against the Blues – is also expected to be fit to play in news that will alleviate some of Slater’s injury concerns.
+That comment opens the door for the likes of Valentine Holmes to make amends for his tough outing in Game II, while Hamiso Tabuai-Fidow, who injured his shoulder against the Blues, is also expected to be fit to play in news that will alleviate some of Slater’s injury concerns.

 Selwyn Cobbo, whose inclusion on the bench in Game One was classed as a coaching masterstroke, has declared his intention to make himself available for selection and performed well for the Broncos in a defeat to the Warriors last week.